 If the coach has a digital dashboard, the AIR HORN button is located on the Vehicle Display Controller (VDC).

-On models without the digital dashboard, the AIR HORN switch is a single switch located on the driver (left) side console.
+On models without the digital dashboard, the AIR HORN is a single switch.

+Both are located on the driver's side armrest controls.